ORCA 58 Quart Review

 Durability

-Never ones to just trust a label, we still put the Orca through the wringer.
-We found it to be super sturdy to sit or stand on - though it's narrow base makes it easier to tip or wobble than most the other coolers we tested.
-It has thick rubber latches and sturdy rope handles to facilitate this cooler lasting a long time.
+In our durability tests, we put the Orca through the wringer.
+We found it to be super sturdy to sit or stand on — though its narrow base makes it easier to tip or wobble than most of the other coolers we tested.
+It has thick rubber latches and sturdy rope handles to facilitate this cooler's lifespan.
 We found the integrated hinge to be as solid as we'd hoped.
-When we left the Orca in the hot sun for several hours, it, like several other coolers we tested, bowed slightly in the heat but quickly returned to normal when we put it back in the cool shade.
+When subjected to our wear and tear, it showed no signs of weakness.
+We jumped on it and yanked it around.
+Still, we had no concerns for its longevity.

 Ease of Use